Panic is acute, short-lived, extreme anxiety with accompanying physical symptoms.

 Panic attacks may occur in any anxiety disorder, usually in response to a specific situation tied to the main characteristic of the disorder.
 For example, a person with a phobia of snakes may panic when encountering a snake.
 However, situational panic attacks differ from the spontaneous, unprovoked ones that often occur in panic disorder.

 Panic attacks are common, occurring in at least 10% of adults each year.
 Women are 2 to 3 times more likely than men to have panic attacks and panic disorder.
 Most people recover from panic attacks without treatment, but a few develop panic disorder.
 Panic disorder is present in 2 to 3% of the population during any 12-month period.
-Panic disorder usually begins in late adolescence (see Mental Health Disorders in Children: Panic Disorder) or early adulthood.
+Panic disorder usually begins in late adolescence (see Panic Disorder in Children and Adolescents) or early adulthood.

 A panic attack involves the sudden appearance of at least four of the following physical and emotional symptoms: